Charles R. Attwood: Diet

 Attwood's recommended diet was a low-fat vegetarian diet that excluded processed foods and vegetable oils.
 Attwood's diet emphasized the consumption of vegetables, fruit, legumes and whole grains with the optional addition of egg whites and non-fat dairy products.
 Attwood argued that a low-fat vegetarian diet could reduce the risk of certain cancers, cardiovascular disease, diabetes, and stroke.

 Personal life

 Attwood was married to his publicist, Judy B. Calmes Attwood.
-His children were Paul Attwood, Katheryn Attwood, Mary Attwood, and Laura Dupuis of Atlanta, plus step-children Amy Vanderwuff and James Drayton Calmes IV.
+The couple had seven children.

 Attwood died at his home in Greenville, South Carolina, at the age of 66 from complications of a malignant brain tumor.
 He is buried in Springwood Cemetery in Greenville.